University of Rajshahi: Faculty of Engineering

 In the late 1990 and 2000s, programs in computer science & engineering and Information & Communication Engineering were introduced.
 The newest addition to the Faculty of Engineering in the Department of Electrical and Electronic Engineering in 2015.
 The university used to have a separate engineering program through the Bangladesh Institute of Technology Rajshahi, which became an independent university: Rajshahi University of Engineering & Technology in 2002.
-University authorities have decided to merge Applied physics and electronic engineering department with the electrical and electronic engineering department on 5 December 2018.
+University authorities have decided to merge the Applied physics and electronic engineering department with the Electrical and electronic engineering department on 5 December 2018.

 Faculty of Social Science

 The Social Science Faculty has the following departments: